10 Ingredient Substitutions for Baking

-- You can substitute yogurt for buttermilk (or vice versa) cup for cup in recipes, or you can make your own by adding 1 TBSP lemon juice or white vinegar to 1 cup minus 1 TBSP lukewarm sweet milk.
+- You can substitute yogurt for buttermilk (or vice versa) cup for cup in recipes, or you can make your own by adding 1 tablespoon lemon juice or white vinegar to 1 cup minus 1 tablespoon lukewarm whole milk (dairy).
 Just be aware that yogurt and buttermilk contain complex acids which will result in a more tender and/or softer crumb in cakes and muffins.

 - You can substitute cocoa for baking chocolate (or vice versa) if you adjust the amount of butter accordingly.
-One 1 ounce square of unsweetened baking chocolate = 3 TBSP cocoa + 1 TBSP sweet butter or oil.
+One 1-ounce square of unsweetened baking chocolate = 3 tablespoons cocoa + 1 tablespoon sweet butter or oil.

-- You can substitute 1 cup greek yogurt for 1 cup sour cream.
+- One cup of greek yogurt for 1 cup of sour cream.

 - Out of lemon juice?
-Substitute 1/2 TSP vinegar for every 1 TSP lemon juice needed.
-Chef Eddy note: only use this substitution if a very small amount is needed and the recipe does not depend on lemon flavor.
+Substitute 1/2 teaspoon vinegar for every 1 teaspoon lemon juice needed.
+Chef Eddy note: Only use this substitution if a very small amount is needed and the recipe does not depend on lemon flavor.

 - Out of flour and need a thickening agent?
-You can use either 1 1/2 TSP cornstarch or 2 TSP tapioca in place of 1TBSP flour.
+You can use either 1 1/2 teaspoons corn starch or 2 teaspoons tapioca in place of 1TBSP flour.

-- If a recipe calls for 1 cup of whipping cream, and all you have on hand is milk - substitute 3/4 cup milk plus 4 TBSP butter.
-If the equivalent of heavy cream is desired, increase the amount of butter to 5 1/3 TBSP.
+- If a recipe calls for 1 cup of whipping cream, and all you have on hand is milk - substitute 3/4 cup milk plus 4 tablespoons butter.
+If the equivalent of heavy cream is desired, increase the amount of butter to 5 1/3 tablespoons.
 Note: This substitution will not whip.
 It is intended for use in baking and making sauce only.